x00tex/hackTheBox/Boxes/linux/Retired/seal/README.md

 * Found 2 Users `Infra Admin:alex@seal.htb` and `Core Dev:luis@seal.htb`
   * `alex`
   * `luis`
-* `seal_market` repository contians source code for application running on https server.
+* `seal_market` repository contains source code for application running on https server.
 * From on of the `seal_market` repository commit found **Tomcat credential:** `tomcat:42MrHBf*z8{Z%`
-* successfully logged in as user "`luis`" with tomcat passowrd "`42MrHBf*z8{Z%`".
+* successfully logged in as user "`luis`" with tomcat password "`42MrHBf*z8{Z%`".
 * from nginx config `/root/seal_market/blob/master/nginx/sites-enabled/default`, nginx server worked as a proxy and redirect https server to local tomcat server `/root/seal_market/blob/master/tomcat/server.xml`.
 * From `/root/seal_market/blob/master/nginx/sites-enabled/default`
   * There are 3 locations on the server
     * Tomcat manager: `/manager/html` and `/host-manager/html`
     * seal_market app admin: `/admin/dashboard`
-  * These locations only accessable mutual authentication, There is no registration and login features for accessing.
+  * These locations only accessible mutual authentication, There is no registration and login features for accessing.
     * **[Mutual Authentication](https://www.docusign.com/blog/dsdev-mutual-tls-stuff-know):** The TLS handshake Certificate Request message is optionally sent by the server to the client. ...
 After sending the Certificate Request message and receiving a reply, the server verifies the client's certificate.
 When verification is successful, the server has authenticated the client.